open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

       know (e.g. expose
       [self-diagnostics logs](../error-handling.md#self-diagnostics)).
-  * If the Instrument could not match with any of the registered `View`(s), the SDK SHOULD provide a default behavior.
-The SDK SHOULD also provide a way for the user to turn off the default behavior via MeterProvider (which means the Instrument will be ignored when there is no match).
-Individual implementations can decide what the default behavior is, and how to turn the default behavior off.
+  * If the Instrument could not match with any of the registered `View`(s), the SDK SHOULD enable the instrument using the default aggregation and temporality.
+    Users can configure match-all Views using [Drop aggregation](#drop-aggregation) to disable instruments by default.

 Here are some examples: